DPM Serial Protocol

 1 – The Master outputs to the Slave the whole sequence of "Speed" setting to ensure that all communicate at the same speed.

-2 – The Master does not transmit commands to 50 milliseconds.
+2 – The Master does not transmit commands to 50 Milliseconds.

 3 – At this point all slaves should be waiting for a command.